-- 1. First, again lubricate the tire bead and wheel bead seat area - 2.
-Stand at a minimum of 12 feet away from the tire wheel assembly - 3.
-Use both eye and ear protection
+- 1. Make sure that you have the correct tire and wheel size. - 2.
+Lubricate the tire bead and wheel bead seat area again. - 3.
+Stand at a minimum of 12 ft.
+(3.66 m) away from the tire wheel assembly. - 4.
+Use both eye and ear protection.

-For a mounting pressure more than 20 psi greater than the maximum pressure, a Ford Dealer or other tire service professional should do the mounting.
+For a mounting pressure more than 20 psi (1.38 bar) greater than the maximum pressure, a Ford Dealer or other tire service professional should do the mounting.

-Always inflate steel carcass tires with a remote air fill with the person inflating standing at a minimum of 12 ft. away from the tire wheel assembly.
+Always inflate steel carcass tires with a remote air fill with the person inflating standing at a minimum of 12 ft.
+(3.66 m) away from the tire wheel assembly.